 Passover

 The holiday of Pesach, or Passover, falls on the Hebrew calendar dates of Nissan 15-22.
-Pesach 2025 (Passover) this year begins on sundown, Saturday April 12, 2025, and ends after nightfall on April 20, 2025.
+Pesach 2026 (Passover) this year begins on sundown, Wednesday April 1st, 2025, and ends after nightfall on April 9th, 2025.

-In the Passover story, as part of the Hebrew liberation from slavery, the Hebrews were commanded to eat matzah, or unleavened bread, during the Passover holiday.
+According to the Passover story, as part of the Hebrew liberation from slavery, the Hebrews were commanded to eat matzah, or unleavened bread, during the Passover holiday.
 Matzah is a simple and humble food, made from flour and water without any yeast or other leavening agents.

 Today, the Hebrew people continue to observe the tradition of eating matzah during Passover.
-Unfortunately Christians are far removed from these ancient Hebrew traditions, ordered by GOD.
+Unfortunately Christians are far removed from these ancient Hebrew traditions, which were ordered by GOD.
 In the Bible, it was Passover that Yehoshua was celebrating before He was arrested and killed, becoming the final sacrifice, the LAMB of GOD!

 Luke 22: 19 (NIV) He took some bread and gave thanks to God for it.
 Then he broke it in pieces and gave it to the disciples, saying, “This is my body, which is given for you.
 Do this in remembrance of me.”